 This is called the Coolidge effect —the automatic response to novel mates.
 It’s what started you down the road to getting hooked on Internet porn.

 Like that lab rat, you have a primitive mechanism in your brain urging you to fertilize the two-dimensional females, males (or whatever) on your screen.
 (Note: The Coolidge effect also occurs in females .
-Studies show that, when given the opportunity, human females are just as promiscuous as males.)
+Studies show that, when given the opportunity, hunter-gatherer females are no less promiscuous than males.)

 Primitive circuits in your brain govern emotions, drives, impulses, and subconscious decision-making.
 They do their jobs so efficiently that evolution hasn't seen the need to change them much since before humans were humans.